 One of the important elements of any Woodard school is the concentration on arts, music and drama.
-St. James' School is involved in all different aspects of these activities with a number providing the training necessary to pass graded exams set by national institutions.
+SJS Realisations Limited is involved in all different aspects of these activities with a number providing the training necessary to pass graded exams set by national institutions.
 We achieved a notable 100% successes at distinction level in the highest grades in LAMDA.

 Our pupils and staff pride themselves on the quality of our choirs and related choral work.
-Events vary in their nature and complexity and choirs are often invited to support civic and community events, which this year saw numerous invitations to sing in the Mayoral parlour at civic functions.
+Events vary in their nature and complexity and choirs are often invited to support civic and community events, which this year saw invitations to sing in the Mayoral parlour at civic functions.

-We have numerous smaller ensembles, chamber groups, and other groupings that flourish alongside the large choirs and orchestras.
+We also have smaller ensembles, chamber groups, and other groupings that flourish alongside the large choirs and orchestras.

-We stage ambitious musical and theatre productions, including the annual Foster Memorial Concert, and regular Musical Interludes.
+Each year we stage musical and theatre productions, including the annual Foster Memorial Concert, and regular Musical Interludes.